DavenSantana/MLB-Players-REST-API/readme.md

     - Example of using all parameters : mlbPlayers/v1/get?firstName=Aaron&lastName=Judge&number=99&team=New York Yankeees (firstName, lastName and team are NOT case sensitive, "aaron" and "aArOn" will find the same name, "Aaron").
     - Example of using a single parameter : mlbPlayers/v1/get?team=New York Yankees , this will find everyone who is on the New York Yankees).
     - Example of using multiple parameters : mlbPlayers/v1/get?firstName=Aaron&number=99 , this will find everyone who's first name is Aaron and number is 99).
-  - Through the front-end click the "Get Player Info" button and leave the form empty, just click "Find" and it will return to you all of the players inside of the database.
-In order to use single or multiple parameters, just fill out the form with each parameter in which the GET should look up information about players, to search just for the first name of a player, only fill out the first name field and click find and so on for the other fields of the form.
+  - Through the front-end click the "Get Player Info" button and if the form is left empty and "Find" is clicked it will return to you all of the players inside of the database.
+In order to use single or multiple parameters, just fill out the form with each parameter in which the GET should look up information about players, to search just for the first name of a player, only fill out the first name field and click "Find" and so on for the other fields of the form.

 #### POST Request